Rules & Procedures

 Rules/Expectations for Student Conduct

-● Do assigned classwork and homework (turn it in on time).
+● Do assigned classwork and homework in a timely manner.

 ● Follow instructions and respect others when participating in class.

 ● Participate in mandatory academic activities as assigned.